mhomran/PDP11/README.md

-## About
+# About

 This project is about an implementation for PDP-11 minicomputer instruction set architecture (ISA) and its CPU KA-11 in VHDL.
+Microprogramming approach is used for the implementation of the control unit.

 <p align="center">
   <a href="" rel="noopener">
  <img src="https://github.com/mhomran/PDP11/raw/master/demo/Block_Diagram.png" alt="block diagram Visualization"></a>
 </p>

-### CPU specs
+#### CPU specs

 - data and address bus of 16-bit width.
 - 12 clock per instruction (CPI).
 - can handle one interrupt request.
-- Register file og 8 general purpose registers including 2 special registers (SP, PC).
+- Register file of 8 general purpose registers including 2 special registers (SP, PC).

-### RAM specs
+#### RAM specs

 - 4 KB RAM.
 - Word addressable.

+#### Bus system

+- single bus architecture

-### List of the implemented instructions
+# List of the implemented instructions

 ## two operands instructions